 The Raetian Museum

-The lawyer, historian and politician Peter Conradin von Planta-Zuoz (1815–1902) established a foundation for the benefit of a Grisons Museum for Science and Art.
-The museum opened to the public in the main floor of the House Buol on June 8, 1872.
-Initially, it held a library, a collection of antiquities and objects of natural history.
+As in other Swiss cantons the founding of the museum was initiated by the increasing exodus of valuable cultural goods towards the end of the 19th century.
+The lawyer, historian and politician Peter Conradin von Planta-Zuoz (1815-1902) therefore arranged for the creation of a foundation for the benefit of a “Graubünden Museum for Science and Art”.
+The museum was opened on the ground floor of the House Buol on June 8, 1872.
+Initially it included a library, a natural history collection and a collection of antiquities.